-Community Transit budget documents are provided to give easy access to important information about agency revenues, expenditures and financial status.
+Community Transit financial documents are provided to give easy access to important information about agency revenues, expenditures and overall financial status.

 Funding will go towards:

-The agency's 2017 Budget assumes operating revenue of $172 million, with operating expenses of $134 million and funding for the capital projects.
+The Proposed 2018 Budget assumes operating revenue of $184 million, including operating expenses of $142 million and $42 million for capital projects.

 Community Transit's primary funding comes from a voter-approved 1.2 percent sales tax within the service district.
 That’s 12 cents of every $10 taxable purchase.

-Sales tax revenue usually accounts for 65 to 70 percent of Community Transit’s operating budget.
-Rider fares account for about 20-25 percent of the operating budget, and grants, advertising and interest make up the remainder of operating revenues.
+Sales tax revenue typically accounts for 65 to 70 percent of Community Transit’s operating budget.
+Rider fares account for about 20-25 percent of the operating budget, and grants,